 Clackmannanshire currently has a working age population of around 33,000.
-Children make up around 9,000 of the current population of Clackmannanshire with around 3,900 on the primary school roll and 2,800 on the secondary school roll in 2016/17.
-In 2017 there were 220 looked after children in Clackmannanshire, higher than the national rate per head of population.
-In 2015 there were around 2,700 workless households in Clackmannanshire with approximately 2,000 children were living in these households.
-In Clackmannanshire around 27% of all children are living in poverty which is around 2,400 of our children - a figure well in excess of the national rate in Scotland.
+Children make up around 9000 of the current population of Clackmannanshire with around 3900 on the primary school roll and 2800 on the secondary school roll in 2016/17.
+In 2017 there are 220 looked after children in Clackmannanshire, higher than the national rate per head of population.
+In 2015 there were around 2700 workless households in Clackmannanshire will approximately 2000 children were living in households.
+In Clackmannanshire around 27% of all children are living in poverty which is around 2400 of our children - a figure well in excess of national rate in Scotland.

 We know that inequality and the impact of poverty and disadvantage in our communities is widespread.
 We know that poverty and inequality limits choices, quality of life and life long opportunities for some families and some communities in Clackmannanshire.
 We know that poverty blights childhoods and that growing up in poverty can mean being cold, going hungry and not being able to do activities that families should be able to do.
 We know that poverty has long lasting effects on attainment, aspirations, learning and employment.
 We also know that poverty and inequality impacts on health, wellbeing and ultimately quality of life and life expectancy.
-Tackling health inequalities lies at the heart of this where we think poverty is a very real problem for some of our families and communities.
+Tackling health inequalities lies at the heart of this plan.

+In Clackmannanshire we have identified a number of areas where we think there is significant inequality and disadvantage and where we think poverty is a very real problem for some of our families and communities.
 We know that attainment and positive destinations for our young people can be lower for pupils who live in the most deprived places in Clackmannanshire.
 When we compare a range of health and wellbeing measures Clackmannanshire varies significantly from the national average in 26 out of 56 measures including those relating to alcohol and substance use, mental health measures and childhood, women, ante and post natal health measures.

-In Clackmannanshire we have identified a number of areas where we think there is significant inequality and disadvantage and rates between males and females and a high proportion of women who face additional inequalities through disability and/or caring responsibilities in Clackmannanshire.
-The teenage pregnancy rate in Clackmannanshire is the highest in Scotland and Clackmannanshire has around 1,600 women who are lone parents.
+Through our research and analysis we have identified a number of areas where Clackmannanshire significantly differs from Scotland in its performance relating to employment and income and gender equality.
+We have found stark differences in the employment rate and pay rates between males and females; life expectancy rates between males and females and a high proportion of women who face additional inequalities through disability and/or caring responsibilities in Clackmannanshire.
+The teenage pregnancy rate in Clackmannanshire is the highest in Scotland and Clackmannanshire has around 1600 women who are lone parents.